-In the In the TV series "The Six Million Dollar Man," scientists restore a crippled test pilot, who lost legs, one arm and an eye.
+In the TV series "The Six Million Dollar Man," scientists restore a crippled test pilot, who lost legs, one arm and an eye.
 They have the technology, so they rebuild Steve Austin and give him superhuman qualities.
 While this is total science fiction, modern robotics is inching ever closer to this vision in a field known as biomechatronics.

 Biomechatronics is the merging of man with machine -- like the cyborg of science fiction.
 It is an interdisciplinary field encompassing biology, neurosciences, mechanics, electronics and robotics.
 Biomechatronic scientists attempt to make devices that interact with human muscle, skeleton, and nervous systems with the goals of assisting or enhancing human motor control that can be lost or impaired by trauma, disease or birth defects.